Chruut/Hoflabor_Demo/README.md

 1. Download all the files into a folder
 2. Open the folder in your IDE (i.e. Visual Studio Code)
 3. Create a .venv programming environment
-4. Install the package requirements using the requirements.txt file
+4. Install the package requirements using the requirements.txt file: pip install -r requirements.txt
 5. Host the Website
    In the terminal of the programming environment run: panel serve dashboard.py --dev
 6. Visit the website that is printed in the terminal